 I ask you again: who is more intelligent?

-You could of course argue that I am mistaken the concept of intelligence for the concept of wisdom, where intelligence might be about the “processing power” of one’s brain while wisdom might be about the reasonableness of one’s decisions.
-I would reply by saying that even the “processing power” of one’s brain can in the end only be judged by the manner in which the person acts.
+You could of course argue that I am mistaken the concept of intelligence for the concept of wisdom, where intelligence might be about the ‘processing power’ of one’s brain while wisdom might be about the reasonableness of one’s decisions.
+I would reply by saying that even the processing power of one’s brain can in the end only be judged by the manner in which the person acts.
 That is the only objective criterium we have for making any claims about that person’s intelligence.
-No matter how many areas of one’s brain turn yellow/green/red in a f-MRI scan; the only true test of intelligence consists in what one does with his/her (lack of) capabilities.
+No matter how many areas of one’s brain turn yellow/green/red in a f-MRI scan, we are still unable to know the true processing power of the person’s brain.
+Maybe the person’s brain is just very inefficient, using a lot of brainpower for very little output.
+That is why the only true test of intelligence consists not of what one’s brain does, but what one does with his brain.

 But what do you think?